-Since the early years of the 20th century, air compressors for manufacturing have played a vital role in a vast number of industrial applications.
+Since the early years of the 20th century, rotary screw air compressors for industrial use have played a vital role in a vast number of industrial applications.
 The ability to pressurize air has been a boon to productivity at factories and pressing plants in the furnishing, glass-making, food packaging and metal-fabrication industries, to name but a few of the many uses.

 What Is a Rotary Screw Air Compressor?

 A rotary screw compressor is a type of pressurization machine that uses helical screws in a continuous motion to reduce the volume and maximize the pressure of incoming air.
-Built-in timing mechanisms within the machine hold the male and female screws, or rotors, in precise alignment.
+Built-in timing mechanisms within the industrial rotary screw air compressor machine hold the male and female screws, or rotors, in precise alignment.
 Functionally, the continuous rotary motion of compressors in this category stands in contrast to reciprocating compressors, which use a piston to pressurize air within a chamber.

-Regarding air pressure, rotary screw compressors can generate massive amounts of power, the likes of which are vital in large-scale productions.
+Regarding air pressure, industrial-grade rotary screw air compressors can generate massive amounts of power, the likes of which are vital in large-scale productions.
 So how does the manufacturing industry use air compressors?

 Throughout all corners of the manufacturing sector, air compressors play a central role in the speed and efficiency of assembly lines.
 Without air compressors, manufacturers would face great difficulty holding product parts in place and stamping finished items with brand identifiers.